 If you’re about to get a payday loan

 Before taking out a payday loan, think carefully about how you’re going to pay it back.

 If you’re short of money this month, really think about whether you’ll have the money plus interest next month?
 Are you expecting extra income?
 Or are you going to have to cut back considerably on spending?

 Consider whether a loan that you repay in instalments might be better for you

-If you decide to get a payday loan check that the lender is regulated by the Financial Conduct Authority (FCA) – they should tell you this on their website or in store.
-All payday lenders must be regulated by the FCA.
+If you decide to get a payday loan check that the lender is regulated by the Financial Conduct Authority (FCA).

 Check whether your lender is registered on the FCA website

 If you change your mind, you can withdraw from the agreement at any time within the first 14 days.

 All you need to pay is the interest on the credit you have used.
 Any additional charges must be refunded to you.